p4535992/foundryvtt-arms-reach/README.md

 This project is born like a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0, but after a while i put some feature here and there and now i got something a little more complex.

+ I'll try to make this module system indipendent , but if anyone has some rule distance computation for a specific system i can put some more settings for manage that.

-## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js
+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

 A very big thanks to [manuelVo](https://github.com/manuelVo), because i was to stupid to understand thing like measurement of Foundry, so i just integrated his module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) like a dependency for mine and use is calculation distance (support Hex grid, gridless and terrain rule for the 'Difficult Terrain Ruler'), you can even customize the distance calculation like you want with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api).